Understanding escrow: How it works in homebuying

 Is escrow required?

 When buying a home, putting money in an escrow account is required under certain circumstances.
+Typically, homebuyers are required to have an escrow account if their down payment is less than 20 percent of the home purchase.

-Steps involved in the escrow process
+Steps in the escrow process

 1. Opening an escrow account